Keyboard shortcuts

 Sub Components

 Components wouldnt be very useful if we could not compose them.
 Due to trait limitations we cant use components as Elements directly.
-But there is a simple C wrapper to facilitate this.
+But there is a simple SubComponent wrapper to facilitate this.

 extern crate natrix;